 How to choose an OKR cycle?

 As you might imagine, quarterly OKR cycles are created in line with each business quarter.
-This OKR cycle can be used with an annual OKR cycle to break down a bigger goal into more measurable milestones.
+This OKR cycle can be used alongside an annual OKR cycle to break down a bigger goal into more measurable milestones.
 In addition, quarterly OKR cycles can also be used for more ad-hoc goals, such as fundraising or a hiring push.

 The benefits of quarterly OKRs include: